chirpd/chirpd-platform/README.md

 ## Quick install

-1. [Download](https://github.com/chirpd/chirpd-core-platform/archive/master.zip) the Church Deploy core
+1. [Download](https://github.com/chirpd/chirpd-core-platform/archive/master.zip) the Church chirpd core
 3. Start a server using something like [MAMP](http://www.mamp.info/en/index.html)
 4. Connect to MAMP MySQL using something like [Sequel Pro](http://www.sequelpro.com/) and create a database with any name.
 5. Visit your new server homepage and follow the on-screen installation instructions.